mregungor/prior-interference-llm/README.md

 # prior-interference-llm
 Prior interference in LLMs: 41-model benchmark with three constructed languages.
-Companion repo for the "Beyond the Chinese Room" paper.
+Companion repo for paper.